-4.32 Following approval of a Business Case it may be necessary to complete a range of statutory processes to ensure the project is actually ready to start.
+- 4.31 Following approval of a Business Case it may be necessary to complete a range of statutory processes to ensure the project is actually ready to start.
 For example, planning permission, a Compulsory Purchase Order, or it may be necessary to satisfy a number of conditions agreed as part of the Business Case appraisal.
 Where this is the case, they will be incorporated into a funding approval, in limited cases a full approval to enter into a funding approval will be carried out as a separate stage.
-Due diligence of such processes and/or conditions will then be carried out by the Investment Planning Team as required prior to the Combined Authority issuing a Funding Agreement letter (formal legal contract).

-4.33 Funding agreement letters set out the monitoring, claims, branding (to meet the government branding for each element of funding within the Tees Valley Investment Fund) and evaluation requirements.
-Funding agreements also set out the clawback arrangements in the event of underperformance.
+Due diligence of such processes and/or conditions will then be carried out by the Investment Planning Team as required prior to the Combined Authority issuing a Funding Agreement letter (formal legal contract). - 4.32 Funding agreement letters set out the monitoring, claims, branding (to meet the government branding for each element of funding within the Tees Valley Investment Fund) and evaluation requirements.
+Funding agreements also set out the clawback arrangements in the event of underperformance. - 4.33 In the case of projects being delivered by the Combined Authority, a Service Level Agreement will be issued to the officer with overall responsibility for delivery of the project.
+The agreement will set out the expectations of the responsible officer including the monitoring and evaluation requirements.